MeYashverma/Discord-Lyrically-Widget/HOSTING.md

 ## Troubleshooting

-### Lyrics look "stuck" — real text shows up but only after skipping a song or two
+### Lyrics fall behind the song / stop updating for a while

 Check `widget.log` (or the Actions run log) for a line like: